Chris Carrawell

-Chris Carrawell (born November 25, 1977) is a retired American professional basketball player who is best known for his All-American college career at Duke University.
-He is currently an assistant men's basketball coach under Jon Scheyer.
+Chris Carrawell (born November 25, 1977) is a retired American professional basketball player and coach who is currently the associate head coach for the Duke Blue Devils.
+He is best known for his college career at Duke, where he was a consensus All-American and ACC Player of the Year in 2000.

 High school career

 Born in a rough inner city neighborhood in north St. Louis and growing up without his father (he saw him for the first time in 1999), Carrawell attended high school at Cardinal Ritter College Prep in St. Louis.
 Among his teammates were future NBA players Loren Woods and Jahidi White.
 In four years on the Cardinal Ritter varsity, he led the team to an overall 80–13 record, including a three-year undefeated streak at home.
 As a sophomore he posted averages of 19.4 points, 10.1 rebounds, 5.4 assists, 5.5 steals and 2.8 blocks per game.
 Carrawell was a USA today Top 40 All American going into his junior season, where he averaged 20.6 points and 10 rebounds per game as Cardinal Ritter won the state's Class AA championship.
 The following season, Cardinal Ritter defended its state title.
 Carrawell again led the team, averaging 17.4 points, 8.2 rebounds and 5.5 assists per game.
 Carrawell was named conference Player of the Year twice, earned Central Region honors as Gatorade Player of the Year, and was a fourth-team Parade All-American.
 He set school career records for points (2,087), rebounds (1,076), and assists (555).
 Cardinal Ritter made USA Today's list of the top 25 high school teams in the country twice during Carrawell's prep career.